 Arrange benzene, n-hexane and ethyne in increasing order of their acidic behavior.
 Also, give a reason for this behavior.

 Acidic character of a species is defined on the basis of the ease with which it can lose its H– atoms.

 The hybridization state of carbon in the given compound is:

-As the s–character decreases, the electronegativity of carbon decreases and the electrons of C–H bond pair lie away from the carbon atom.
-As a result, the partial positive charge of H– atom increases and H+ ions are set free.
+As the s – character decreases, carbon electronegativity decreases and C – H bond pair electrons lie away from the carbon atom.
+As a result, H– atom partially positive charge increases, and H+ ions are set free.